Still have questions? Leave a comment

 Proofreading Services?

-Copy editing, also called copyediting, is the process of reviewing written copy for mechanical correctness to ensure consistency and improve readability.
+Copyediting is the process of reviewing and refining written material to ensure clarity, coherence, consistency, and correctness.
 To some, this may seem a very basic definition of copy editing, but at its core, this is precisely the service undertaken by a copy editor.

 While copyediting is largely mechanical in nature, it may incorporate some additional checks depending on the document being edited.
-We may divide the copy editing process into two parts: substantive editing and mechanical editing.
+Think of it as quality control where every punctuation mark is scrutinized to perfection.
+Copy editing is a prominent type of editing throughout various industries.

 Substantive editing

-A substantive edit under copy editing is a macro-review of the entire document for refined readability, clarity, and consistency.
+A substantive edit under copy editing is a macro-review of the entire document for refined readability, consistency, style, and clarity.
 In this check, the copy editor goes through different sections and subsections of your document, considering it as a whole.

 This is different from developmental editing, where an editor works with you to improve the intrinsic quality of your content.
 Developmental editing ensures that your content is of the highest possible value to your reader, while substantive editing ensures that it is easy to read and understand.